syncfusion-content/asp.net-core-docs/aspnet-core/Getting-Started-Mac.md

 ![](getting-started-images-mac/img4.png)

-* Open a quick window (Command + P) and run the following command to install the bower extension in your Visual Studio Code.
+* Open a quick window (Command + P) and run the following command to install the Bower extension in your Visual Studio Code.

 {% highlight text %}
 ext install bower